Best Crypto Exchanges for High Volume Traders

 What about the fees?
 0.2% for beginner makers and takers is a good start, but for high volume traders, this Bitcoin exchange offers a very friendly 16-tier fee schedule that incentivizes making bigger and bolder trades.
 All fees can be discounted by 25% if paid in GT, Gate.io’s native utility token; however, once you reach VIP tier 12, the discount increases to 45%.

-Like FTX, there is a rebate system, but rather than through liquidity mining (that’s a different reward system), the rewards are maker rebates applied based on the value of completed monthly trades.
+There is also a rebate system, and rather than through liquidity mining (that’s a different reward system), the rewards are maker rebates applied based on the value of completed monthly trades.
 Tier 15 and 16 both offer rebates:

 • Tier 15: -0.0005% when trading 40,000+ BTC or 50,000+ GT & account value is more than 1,500 BTC